 Beaches & Snorkeling

 The last major thing to note about Maui’s natural beauty are its beaches.
 To put it simply, overall, they’re the best in Hawaii.
 More than any other island, Maui has a large amount of beautiful, accessible beaches with nice amenities (parking, showers, restrooms, etc.) that have good conditions for swimming and snorkeling.
 For as many beautiful beaches as Kauai has, surprisingly few of them are safe for swimming.
 Beaches (and sites in general) are also not super well marked on Kauai as compared to Maui.
-I’ve found the Kauai Revealed guidebook (affiliate link) to be a necessity for finding even some of the island’s most popular beaches and parking is rarely straightforward.
+I’ve found the Kauai Revealed guidebook to be a necessity for finding even some of the island’s most popular beaches and parking is rarely straightforward if there’s more than a couple of spots.
 This could be a pro or a con depending on your adventurous spirit and how you like to vacation.

 But generally speaking, Maui wins hands down in the beach department.
 Maui also has far better snorkeling.
 While it has its famous spots like Molokini and Turtle Town that will require a boat tour to experience, there is a lot of really good snorkeling on Maui that’s right off the beach.
 Kauai is much more limited.
-If you’re just an average snorkeling fan and you might go out once, you’ll be perfectly happy with some of Kauai’s better spots, but if snorkeling is a big priority for you, Maui definitely has the edge.
+If you’re just an average snorkeling fan and you might go out once and be fine if you see a fish or two, you’ll be perfectly happy with some of Kauai’s better spots, but if snorkeling is a big priority for you, Maui definitely has the edge.